1. Home

 • Baby food or baby milk

-Travel insurance policies cover baggage as standard.
+Travel insurance policies provide baggage cover as standard.
 So, if your baggage is lost, stolen or damaged by accident you should be able to claim for it on your travel insurance.

 You could claim from the airline instead if your cabin baggage is damaged and it was their fault.
 The airline might cover basic costs, for example: